ChernyshevT/LTPLib_project/README.md

 - high-order form-factors (up to 3);
 - explicit or semi-implicit particle movers;
 - fast and flexible Monte-Carle module allowing to simulate arbitrary mixture of active and background components, taking into account anisotropic scattering.

-The current version of \_ltplib does not provide build-in field solvers, external one should be used.
+> [!NOTE] The current version of \_ltplib does not provide build-in field solvers, external one should be used.

 The code is based on former Θ-Hall [^chernyshev2019], [^chernyshev2022], but it was heavily modified and rewritten from scratch.